Documentation

 Documentation versions (currently viewingVaadin 24)

 The recommended way to start a new Vaadin project is to use Vaadin Start.
-It allows you to configure and download a customized starting point for an application.
+This allows you to configure and download a customizable starting point for an application.

 Vaadin Start Features

-Vaadin Start allows you to configure and download a Vaadin project.
-You can then use this project as a starting point to create your own Vaadin application.
+The Vaadin Start on-line interface allows you to configure and download the core of a functional Vaadin project.
+At a minimum, you can then use that project as a starting point to create your own Vaadin application.
+Even more so, it allows you easily to do several fundamental things.

-• Add several views to the application.
+First, Vaadin Start allows you to add several views to an application.
 You can select the initial content of each view from a list of more than fifteen templates.
-For example, you can include views based on the Master-Detail template, which can be used to manage the data of an entity.
+For example, you can include views based on the Master-Detail template, which can be used to manage an entity’s data.

 Master-Detail Template

-• Add and modify JPA entities.
-These entities are downloaded with the generated project, along with their corresponding Spring Data classes, such as the Repository and Service classes.
+Next, you can add and modify JPA entities.
+These entities are downloaded with the generated project, along with their corresponding Spring Data classes, such as the Repository and Service.

 Edit Entities

-• Set up security and configure access control.
-These can be configured for a specific view or the entire app.
+You can also set up security and configure access control.
+This can be configured for a specific view, or for the entire application.

 Set up security and configure access control